USS Nonsuch: US Navy service

 The U.S. Navy purchased Nonsuch at Charleston, South Carolina, on 23 December 1812.
 Lieutenant James Mork sailed her in January 1813 to carry supplies to the United States Army at Fort Johnson.
 She then resumed cruising in search of English merchantmen.

 Nonsuch captured British schooner Sancho Panza in early April 1813 and took the cutter Caledonia (8 guns and 40 men), of Nassau, Hinson, master, following a bloody seven-minute fight on the 9th.
 Caledonia had an additional 11 guns, of various sizes, in her hold.
 She had three men killed, seven wounded (two dangerously), and three men missing; Nonsuch had one man dangerously wounded and two slightly wounded.
 A report stated that Caledonia's crew consisted primarily of blacks.

 Nonsuch continued her patrols out of Charleston into 1814.
 In June, off Charleston Bar, an enemy ship of superior force and speed chased Nonsuch, forcing Nonsuch to throw 11 of her guns overboard in order to escape.

 Following the war, Nonsuch cruised in the West Indies.
 In 1819, she, with frigates John Adams and Constellation, sailed in a squadron under Captain Oliver Hazard Perry, for the Orinoco River, Venezuela, arriving 15 July. their mission was to discourage piracy while still maintaining friendly relations with Venezuela and the Republic of Buenos Aires.
 Shifting his flag to Nonsuch, Commodore Perry sailed upriver to negotiate an anti-piracy agreement with President Simón Bolívar.
 A favorable treaty was signed on 11 August, but by the time Nonsuch started downriver, Perry and many of her crew had been stricken with yellow fever.
 Commodore Perry died on board the USS John Adams shortly its arrival at Trinidad on 23 August.
 He was buried at Trinidad with great honors while Nonsuch's crew acted as honor guard.

 Returning to the United States, Nonsuch operated off the East Coast and in the Caribbean against piracy and made a short deployment to the Mediterranean.

 The U.S. schooner Nonsuch, which sailed from this port about three weeks since for the Mediterranean, has put into Newport in distress, having encountered a severe gale in the Gulf stream on the 18th ult and lost one of her masts, her rudder, and several spars.

+Lawrence Kearny who later achieved the rank of Commodore (United States) served aboard the USS Nonsuch as an officer.